celo-org/developer-tooling/docs/sdk/contractkit/README.md

 ContractKit supports the following functionality:

-- Interact with json RPC API
+- Interact with JSON RPC API
 - Send Transaction with celo's extra fields: (feeCurrency)
 - Build apps to interact with governance and staking